The Bloedel Conservatory: Vancouver’s Tropical Oasis

 Bloedel Conservatory Visitor Tips

-The printed guide available at the entrance will outline the numerous species of birds that are present in the conservatory.
-This will provide a little more structure to your self-guided tour as learn about the features of the various birds and pick out your favourites.
+- 3) Grab Your Printed Guide Upon Entry: The printed guide available at the entrance will outline the numerous species of birds that are present in the conservatory.

-If you’d like to see even more incredible flowers an trees then I recommend pairing your visit with a trip to nearby VanDusen Garden.
+- 6) Visit in Tandem with VanDusen Garden: If you’d like to see even more incredible flowers an trees then I recommend pairing your visit with a trip to nearby VanDusen Garden.
+The two can be combined in one ticket to sae on entry to each attraction.

 Bloedel Conservatory FAQ